freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 - Complete the necessary conversion logic in `/controllers/convertHandler.js`
 - Complete the necessary routes in `/routes/api.js`
-- Create all of the functional tests in `tests/2_functional-tests.js`
 - Copy the `sample.env` file to `.env` and set the variables appropriately
 - To run the tests uncomment `NODE_ENV=test` in your `.env` file
 - To run the tests in the console, use the command `npm run test`.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell"